 Over time, drugs become less rewarding, and craving for the drug takes over.
 The brain adapts to the effects of the drug (an effect known as tolerance), and because of these brain adaptations, dopamine has less impact.
 People who develop an addiction find that the drug no longer gives them as much pleasure as it used to, and that they have to take greater amounts of the drug more frequently to feel high.

-There is a distinction between liking and wanting the drug; as over time, the liking decreases and the wanting increases.
-Individuals with a substance use disorder continue to seek and use the substance despite the negative consequences and tremendous problems caused for themselves and for their loved ones, because the substance allows them to simply feel normal.
+There is a distinction between liking and wanting the drug; over time, the liking decreases and the wanting increases.
+Individuals with a substance use disorder continue to seek and use the substance, despite the negative consequences and tremendous problems caused for themselves and for their loved ones, because the substance allows them to simply feel normal.

 How the brain recovers from addiction is an exciting and emerging area of research.
-There is evidence that the brain does recover; in the image below shows the healthy brain on the left, and the brain of a patient who misused methamphetamine in the center and the right.
-In the center, after one month of abstinence, the brain looks quite different than the healthy brain; however, after 14 months of abstinence, the dopamine transporter levels (DAT) in the reward region of the brain (an indicator of dopamine system function) return to nearly normal (Volkow et al., 2001).
+There is evidence that the brain does recover; the image below shows the healthy brain on the left, and the brain of a patient who misused methamphetamine in the center and the right.
+In the center, after one month of abstinence, the brain looks quite different than the healthy brain; however, after 14 months of abstinence, the dopamine transporter levels (DAT) in the reward region of the brain (an indicator of dopamine system function) return to nearly normal function (Volkow et al., 2001).

 While promising, this field of research is in its infancy and there have been conflicting results that instead show minimal to no recovery from cognitive deficits.
-This is especially true for studies evaluating the brains recovery from marijuana use, specifically IQ.
+This is especially true for studies evaluating the brain’s recovery from marijuana use, specifically in regards to IQ.
 On the other hand, some studies have shown that former marijuana users demonstrate increased activation in parts of the brain associated with executive control and attention.
 Whether this is associated with the compensatory response or brain recovery has yet to be determined.

-What is clear is that alcohol and marijuana do have neurotoxic effects and, to some degree, this damage can be reversed.
+What is clear is that alcohol and marijuana do have neurotoxic effects and that, to some degree, this damage can be reversed.
 There is minimal evidence on how we can improve brain recovery from substance use, but emerging literature suggests that exercise as an intervention may improve brain recovery.
 Physical activity has been shown to improve brain health and neuroplasticity.
-In previous studies of adults, physical activity has improved executive control, cerebral blood flow and white matter integrity.
+In previous studies of adults, physical activity has improved executive control, cerebral blood flow, and white matter integrity.
 While none of these interventions have been done in adolescent alcohol or marijuana users, this approach is promising and should be investigated further.

 The Top Tools Being Utilized for Research on the Brain in Recovery